MinAungThu/RL_obstacle_avoidance/README.md

   <em>SAC (left) vs RRT* (right).
 Same start, same target, same obstacle.</em>
 </p>

----

-## Why this exists

-Sampling-based planners like RRT* are the classical answer to robot motion planning with no training required.
-Reinforcement learning takes a different approach, goes through a training pipeline and get a policy that reacts in milliseconds afterward.
-For a 6-DOF arm reaching around a single obstacle, how do these two actually compare?
-This project answers that question.

 ## Results

-100 identical scenes: same seed, same start configuration, same target, same obstacle for both methods.

 <p align="center">
   <img src="assets/benchmark_comparison.png" width="720" alt="Bar charts comparing SAC and RRT* on success rate, time to solution, path length, and smoothness">